 - Clarity of presentation, scientific strength, relevance, and potential impact.

 - Data presented should be original and unpublished.

-- At the IADR meeting, applicants are required to present their findings twice: 1) during the designated Award competition session to the judging panel in the form of a poster presentation, and 2) during a regular session (General Session or Exhibit Hall) in the form of an oral or poster presentation, depending on the acceptance of the abstract as oral or poster presentation, and which is not judged for this competition.
+- At the IADR meeting, applicants are required to present their findings twice: 1) during the designated Award competition session to the judging panel in the form of a poster presentation, and 2) during a regular session (General Session or Exhibit Hall) in the form of an oral or poster presentation, depending on the mode of acceptance of the abstract, and which is not judged for this competition.
 If the abstract is accepted as an oral presentation, a poster will be created for the competition presentation.
 If the abstract is accepted as a poster presentation, the same poster should be used for both the competition presentation as well as the regular session presentation.
 The poster format recommended at www.iadr.org should be followed.

-- In the first session with the Award judging panel, the applicants will be called in alphabetical order (by their last name stated in their abstract) to enter a conference room where the Award poster competition will take place.
+- In the session with the Award judging panel, the applicants will be called in alphabetical order (by their last name as stated in their submitted abstract) to enter a conference room where the Award poster competition will take place.
+Mentors will wait outside.

-- Judges will spend 20 minutes at each poster: 10 minutes presentation by the candidates to the judges followed by 10 minutes of questions.
+- Judges will spend approximately 15 minutes at each poster: a 5-minute presentation by the candidate to the judges, followed by approximately 10 minutes of questions.

 CRITERIA for judging and rating the finalists: